kingcars/mxr-stack-workshop/README.md

 ## Installation

-After cloning the reponsitory, open a command window in the project's base folder.
+After cloning the repository, open a command window in the project's base folder.
 Run `npm install` then `npm start`.

 Note: Recommended to have Node `10.13.0` or higher.